Jem212Mac/the-gabby-gourmand/TESTING.md

 - [Full Python Validation Report](documentation/validation/python_validation.pdf)

-- No errors were found when the code was passed through Valentin Bryukhanov's [online validation tool](http://pep8online.com/).
-According to the reports, the code is [Pep 8-compliant](https://legacy.python.org/dev/peps/pep-0008/).
+- No errors were found when the code was passed through the [CI Python Linter](https://pep8ci.herokuapp.com/).
 This checking was done manually by copying python code and pasting it into the validator.